 NOTE: The Kashmir conundrum is an intensely complicated problem that has been going on for the past seven decades.
 The objective of this post is not to document all of it; this is just a blog post and not a book.
 This is only about the CPEC and its implication for India, and to make Indians aware of this biggest but less-known challenge to India's geostrategic ambitions.
 It has to be said that all outcomes mentioned here are speculation and that much of this could be alarmist nonsense, though facts are verifiable.
 I am just sharing some stuff that caught my eye.

 China's Geostrategic Disadvantage

 China, despite all its grandstanding, has a major handicap.
 It lacks direct access to the southern seas, especially the Indian Ocean.
-To access most of the world's trade hotspots such as the Arabian/Persian Gulf, Africa, and Europe, China-bound vessels have to take an enormously circuitous route negotiating multiple choke points replete with American, British and Indian navies to reach its eastern shore: the entire Indian Ocean, the southern tip of Sri Lanka, the troublesome Strait of Malacca, the mess of islands of South East Asia, the South China Sea.
+To access most of the world's trade hotspots such as the Arabian/Persian Gulf, Africa, and Europe, Chinese vessels have to take an enormously circuitous route negotiating multiple choke points replete with American, British and Indian navies: the entire Indian Ocean, the southern tip of Sri Lanka, the troublesome Strait of Malacca, the mess of islands of South East Asia, the South China Sea.
 China is at a big disadvantage here.
 Anyone who can control/squeeze any of these various choke points can hold China to ransom, especially when it comes to its oil.
 So, wouldn't it be convenient for China if they had a border on the Indian Ocean as well that would bypass all of that give it direct access to the Arabian Peninsula/Africa?
-It does not, but Iran, Pakistan, India and Burma do.
+It does not, but Iran, Pakistan, India, and Burma do.
 What if there were an overland route from any of these countries to China?

 So what is the CPEC?